Pull to refresh

 Overview

 Germany's Paragraph 30 anti-idling law has been on the books for decades.
-In January 2026, authorities used it to reach into vehicles remotely for the first time—compelling Toyota to disable the remote engine start feature on over 100,000 combustion-powered Lexus cars via an over-the-air software update, mid-winter, while temperatures dropped below freezing.
+In January 2026, authorities used it to reach into vehicles remotely for the first time, forcing Toyota to disable remote start on over 100,000 combustion-powered Lexus cars via an over-the-air software update.
+It happened mid-winter: temperatures below freezing.

-The move demonstrates a new enforcement mechanism: governments can now compel automakers to modify vehicle functionality remotely, using the same OTA infrastructure that delivers software upgrades.
+The move demonstrates a new enforcement mechanism: governments can now compel automakers to modify vehicle functionality remotely using OTA infrastructure that normally delivers software upgrades.
 For Toyota owners who bought cars with working remote start, the feature vanished overnight.
 The precedent extends beyond emissions—any connected vehicle function could theoretically be disabled the same way.

 Key Indicators